state-spaces/s4/experiments.md

 This README provides configs for various experiments in the S4 papers.

 As documented in the main README, adding `wandb=null` to any command line turns off logging.

+Some of these datasets may require downloading and preparing data, documented in the [src/dataloaders](./src/dataloaders/) subdirectory.

 ## Long Range Arena (LRA)